GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/fps/index.md

-# FPS
+# Frames per second (FPS)

 <img src="https://resources.gdevelop-app.com/assets/Icons/Glyphster Pack/Master/SVG/SEO/SEO_board_performance_profit.svg" class="extension-icon"></img>
-Adds expressions and a behavior to get and display the game FPS.
+Calculate and display the frames per second (FPS) of the game.

-**Authors and contributors** to this community extension: [Ahnaf30e](https://gd.games/Ahnaf30e).
+**Authors and contributors** to this community extension: [Ahnaf30e](https://gd.games/Ahnaf30e), [VictrisGames](https://gd.games/VictrisGames).

 ---

-Adds expressions to get the current FPS and a behavior to display the current FPS easily.
+Provides an expression to get the current FPS and a text object behavior to display the current FPS.

-The FPS, Frames Per Second, describes how many times in the last second your game got updated.
-An update consists in running all the behaviors, objects, and events sheet code, before rendering the new game state into the game window.
-The higher the FPS, the more it manages to update in a second, influencing how fluid and performant your game looks.
+Frames Per Second (FPS) describes how many times in the last second your game logic was executed.
+This includes running behaviors and events, and then rendering the new game state into the game window.
+The higher the FPS, the more fluid and performant your game looks.

+Note: Use the Performance Profiler (inside in the Debugger) for detailed performance information about your game.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.